 If you’ve been thinking of transitioning from architectural design services to real estate development, there is no longer a reason to put it off.
-You can use the abundance of information online and the numerous successful examples of architects taking matters into their own hands.
+You can use the abundance of information online and the numerous successful examples of architects taking matters into their own hands and become an architect as developer.
 These sources of knowledge act as a comprehensive blueprint to give you the confidence to take that first step.

 For decades, the real estate community has perceived architects as “artistic” types who design well but can’t crunch the numbers.
 This stereotype has become somewhat rooted in reality because of the flawed education system lacking in business instruction.
 Thankfully, over the last decade, there have been studios and individuals who proved that the transition in real estate development from working strictly in design to having more creative and business control is a viable option.
 Compared to other archipreneurial business models, architects pursuing real estate development is one the riskiest endeavours because of the cut-throat nature of the industry and the difficulty of getting a in the door.
 Nevertheless, it is possibly the most rewarding path.

 Even should you feel that you lack business skills, background in architecture can give a competitive edge because you understand the process of building.
 For instance, many project managers in smaller architecture firms perform various roles such as recognizing potential locations that real estate developers might miss and spending a lot of time honing presentation skills.
 Additionally, over time, most working architects gain experience in specific typologies or areas in the AEC industry.
 This familiarity coupled with the ability to gradually add real estate development to their portfolio allows these architects to become design-builders.